 Stayskal is not fighting for his life as he battles stage four terminal cancer.

-At the Weitz Firm, this is something we see all too often.
+At The Weitz Firm, LLC, this is something we see all too often.
 If you need a Philadelphia failure to diagnose and treat cancer attorney, you can count on our team to be by your side.

 Cancer is the number two killer in the United States, just behind heart disease.